MicrosoftDocs/appcenter-docs/docs/gdpr/diagnostics-export.md

 **Prerequisite:** The following requires that you must have a way to map the App Center install IDs and your users.

-In order to provide a specific user with their data, you must search the exported data and copy the logs with a specific install ID in a different file.
+To provide a specific user with their data, you must search the exported data and copy the logs with a specific install ID in a different file.
 That file will contain all the data that has been exported corresponding to that specific user.